 “Evamāvuso”ti kho te bhikkhū āyasmato vacchagottassa paccassosuṁ.
 Atha kho te bhikkhū yena bhagavā tenupasaṅkamiṁsu; upasaṅkamitvā bhagavantaṁ abhivādetvā ekamantaṁ nisīdiṁsu.
 Ekamantaṁ nisinnā kho te bhikkhū bhagavantaṁ etadavocuṁ: “āyasmā, bhante, vacchagotto bhagavato pāde sirasā vandati, evañca vadeti: ‘pariciṇṇo me bhagavā, pariciṇṇo me sugato’”ti.

 “Yes, friend,” those bhikkhus replied to the venerable Vacchagotta.
-Then they went to the Blessed One; having approached, they paid homage to him and sat down to one side.
-Sitting to one side, those bhikkhus said to the Blessed One: “Venerable sir, Venerable Vacchagotta pays homage to the Blessed One with his head at his feet and says, ‘The Blessed One is fully served by me, the Blessed One is fully honored by me.’”
+Then those bhikkhus approached the Blessed One.
+Having drawn near, they paid homage to the Blessed One and sat down to one side.
+Seated to one side, those bhikkhus said to the Blessed One: “Venerable sir, the venerable Vacchagotta pays homage with his head at the Blessed One’s feet and says: ‘The Blessed One has been served by me, the Accomplished One has been served by me.’”

 “Pubbeva me, bhikkhave, vacchagotto bhikkhu cetasā ceto paricca vidito: ‘tevijjo vacchagotto bhikkhu mahiddhiko mahānubhāvo’ti.
 Devatāpi me etamatthaṁ ārocesuṁ: ‘tevijjo, bhante, vacchagotto bhikkhu mahiddhiko mahānubhāvo’”ti.